CZ-NIC/knot/doc/operation.rst

    :ref:`propagation-delay <policy_propagation-delay>` to the sum of:

-   - The maximum delay between beginning of the zone signing and publishing re-signed zone on all public slave servers.
+   - The maximum delay between beginning of the zone signing and publishing re-signed zone on all public secondary (slave) servers.
    - How long it takes for the backup server to start up with the restored data.
    - The period between taking backup snapshots of the live environment.